Events and Requests

 A unique string identifying the current tenant, or undefined

 if not in multitenancy mode.
-In case of multitenant operation, this string is used for tenant isolation, for example as keys in the database connection pools.
+In the case of multitenant operation, this string is used for tenant isolation, for example as keys in the database connection pools.

 . timestamp

-A constant timestamp for the current request being processed,as an instance of Date
+A constant timestamp for the current request being processed, as an instance of Date

 .
 The CAP framework uses that to fill in values for the CDS pseudo variable $now